 Counselling service details

-We provide telephone and online counselling for young people who are living with cancer (see criteria below).
+Since 2020, we have provided a telephone and online counselling service for young people living with cancer (see criteria below).

-Young people living with serious ill-health may experience isolation and worry about their mental health.
-Access to mental health services is difficult and involves long waiting times.
-This can be stressful for young people and their families during an already challenging time.
+Young people living with serious ill-health can experience isolation and mental health difficulties.
+Access to specialist mental health services is often difficult and can involve long waiting times, adding stress during an already challenging time.

 Criteria for Counselling

-• have a cancer diagnosis, or an associated condition treated by oncology services
+• Children and young people who have received a cancer diagnosis, or an associated condition treated by oncology services, before the age of 25

-• have a close relative/friend with a cancer diagnosis
+• Children and young people with a close relative/friend who has a cancer diagnosis

 • Based in the UK